kreshuklab/go-nuclear/README.md

 # Plant Nuclei Segmentation Pipelines <!-- omit in toc -->

-This repository hosts the code and guides for the pipelines used in the paper _TODO_.
+This repository hosts the code and guides for the pipelines used in the paper [_A deep learning-based toolkit for 3D nuclei segmentation and quantitative analysis in cellular and tissue context_](https://www.biorxiv.org/content/10.1101/2024.02.19.580954v1).
 It is structured in to four folders:

 - **stardist/** contains a 3D StarDist training and inference pipeline, `run-stardist`.
 - **plantseg/** contains configuration files for training and inference with PlantSeg.
 - **cellpose/** contains scripts for training and inference with Cellpose.
 - **evaluation/** contains modules for evaluating the segmentation results.

 ## Table of Contents <!-- omit in toc -->

 - [Tools and Workflows](#tools-and-workflows)
   - [StarDist](#stardist)
   - [PlantSeg](#plantseg)